Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Main results: finite-volume eigenenergies

 We use numbers inside square brackets in the figures to indicate the degeneracy of energy levels in the noninteracting limit.
 The origin of this degeneracy is discussed in Sec.~\ref{sec:interpolators}.
 Each linearly independent interpolator yields a corresponding finite-volume interacting eigenenergy.
 Furthermore, the states we extract typically couple well to interpolators constructed using the partial-wave method.

 Although the light mesons $\rho$ and $a_0$ are resonances, in our analysis, we treat them as stable under the strong inter\-action.
-Note that a reliable extraction of their eigenenergies would necessitate the inclusion of 3-particle operators, which is beyond the scope of the present work.
-As a result, our analysis does not provide complete spectra, but our findings offer insights into whether the energies of these ``light mesons'' are modified in the presence of charmonium.
+Note that a reliable extraction of their eigenenergies would necessitate the inclusion of three-particle operators, which is beyond the scope of the present work.
+As a result, our analysis does not provide complete spectra, i.e., our $\eta_c\rho$ operator is not expected to generate all relevant $\eta_c\pi\pi$ eigenstates.
+However, our findings offer insights into whether the energies of these ``light mesons'' are modified in the presence of charmonium.
 In Figs.~\ref{fig:T1pm}--\ref{fig:A2p} (as indicated by the empty symbols), we observe significant uncertainties in the eigenenergies associated with interpolators containing $\rho$ and $a_0$.\footnote{We refrain from representing the noninteracting energies related to the $a_0$ meson as continuous lines.
 A significant difference exists between $m_{a_0}$ extracted on the $N_L=24$ and $N_L=32$ ensembles.
 The unexpectedly low value for $m_{a_0}$ on the smaller volume likely represents the sum of the masses of the $\pi$ and $\eta$ mesons, which are allowed strong decay products of the $a_0$.}

 The lines representing the noninteracting energies where both mesons are at rest would appear horizontal if the meson masses were independent of $L$.
 This is not valid exactly in our simulation; therefore, the lines for noninteracting energies are interpolated linearly between the $N_L=24$ and $32$ values in the figures.